 Here are three things shoppers should keep in mind about the Costco Auto Program:

-Costco's prices are good, but likely not the best.Although Costco's rates are fairly competitive, Car and Driver reports that rock-bottom prices are still reserved for those who research, shop around, and negotiate.
-Reed agrees.
-The Edmunds.com editor says he wouldn't recommend joining Costco just for access to the Auto Program, but he has used the service and observed that drivers can get an especially fair price for vehicles in plentiful supply.
+Costco's prices are good, but likely not the best.Although Costco's rates are fairly competitive, rock-bottom prices are still reserved for those who research, shop around, and negotiate.
+Reed, Edmunds.com editor, says he wouldn't recommend joining Costco just for access to the Auto Program, but he has used the service and observed that drivers can get an especially fair price for vehicles in plentiful supply.

 Comments posted online indicate that Costco's program appeals to car buyers who want a competitive price but don't want to take the time to shop around or deal with the pressure of negotiating the best price.
 Others have used Costco's quoted price as a starting point for negotiations and requested several other quotes directly from local dealers.